 Non-judgmental experience is tied in with not letting the inner critic take a toll on our happiness and positive state of mind.
 It calls for self-acceptance and unconditional empathy for oneself and others.

 This aspect refers to active detachment from negative thoughts and emotions so that we can accept their existence and choose not to react to them.
-Non-reactivity makes way for emotional resilience and restores mental balance (McManus, Surawy, Muse, Vazquez-Montes, and Williams, 2012).
+Non-reactivity makes way for emotional resilience and restores mental balance (McManus, Surawy, Muse, Vazquez-Montes, & Williams, 2012).

 Scoring and Interpretation